xapax/security/basics_of_linux.md

 I have needed to do this several time when I write batch-scripts that I want to copy-paste into a windows-machine using echo.
 Instead of having to add a `echo` on each line I want to do it all at onece.

-Here is how youd o it
+Here is how you do it

 Use Ctrl + V to enter visual block mode.
 Move Up / Down to select the columns of text in the lines you want to comment.